Ohio confirms first coronavirus cases, continues testing - WHIZ News

 CANCELLATIONS:

-Ohio State University, which is on spring break this week, cancelled classes for the remainder of the month and said all instruction will be online at least through March.
-The University of Dayton suspended international travel.
+Public universities Ohio State University, the University of Akron, the University of Toledo, and Kent State University and private colleges Case Western Reserve University and John Carroll University were among schools cancelling in-person classes and moving instruction online at least through March.
 The Ohio Supreme Court canceled a dispute resolution conference on Tuesday expected to bring 500 judges, magistrates and others to Columbus.
 DeWine canceled a state insurance fund for injured workers’ conference which was scheduled to bring 8,000 to Columbus beginning Wednesday.
 The Jewish Federation of Cleveland said a staff member was one of the people diagnosed with coronavirus and is closing its education center for two weeks.

 VIRUS DETAILS: